-The Company is exposed to currency risk to the extent that there is a mismatch between the currencies in which expenses is denominated and the functional currency of the Company.
-The functional currency for the Company is ₹.
+The Company is exposed to currency risk to the extent that there is a mismatch between the currencies in which sales, purchases and borrowings are denominated and the fu The functional currency for the Company is ₹.
+The currencies in which these transactions are primarily denominated is US dollars.